-Located above the Sunset Strip in the Hollywood Hills of Los Angeles, Sunset Plaza Residence opens up to the surrounding landscape allowing the project to utilize all of the relatively flat site, unique to the hills.
-The design has been primarily driven by the motivation to extend the precedent established by the modern architecture of Rudolph Schindler, Richard Neutra and Carl Maston found in the area.
+Located above the Sunset Strip in Hollywood Hills, the Sunset Plaza opens up to the surrounding landscape allowing the project to utilize all of the relatively flat site, unique to the hills.
+The design has been primarily driven by the motivation to extend the precedent established by the modern architecture of Rudolph Schindler, Richard Neutra, and Carl Maston found in the area.

-The clients asked for an indoor-outdoor experience, addressing the dramatic views from inside out while still regulating the views from outside in.
-The site is designed as a series of outdoor spaces that interlock with the ground floor spaces of the house, expanding the living space at ground level.
+The clients asked for an indoor-outdoor experience, addressing the dramatic views from the inside out while still regulating the views from outside in.
+The site is designed as a series of outdoor, interlocking spaces expanding the living area.

-Set on a rare, flat parcel of land in this slope site, the house plan features simple geometric forms with a horizontal, low-profile silhouette, receiving subtle shifts and breaks in response to the program.
+Simple geometric forms with a horizontal, low-profile silhouette receive subtle shifts and breaks in response to the program.
 The upward inflection of the roof plane expands the view framed by the house facing south and west, while vectors pivot around the service core of the residence emphasizing its sight.